-- A computer is required for specifying settings for Web services, including CANON iMAGE GATEWAY. - For information on countries and areas supporting CANON iMAGE GATEWAY services, refer to Canon website (http://canon.com/cig).
+- A computer is required for specifying settings for Web services, including CANON iMAGE GATEWAY. - For information on countries and areas supporting CANON iMAGE GATEWAY services, refer to Canon website (http://canon.com/cig). - For how to specify Web service settings with M3 M10, refer to your camera's Instruction Manual.

-Connect your camera and computer.
-Start up EU and click [Camera settings].

-- → The [Camera settings] window appears.

-- If your camera and computer are not connected, [Web Service Settings] is not displayed.

-- Click [Web Service Settings].
+- Connect your camera and computer.
+Start up EU and click [Camera settings]. - → The [Camera settings] window appears. - If your camera and computer are not connected, [Web Service Settings] is not displayed. - Click [Web Service Settings].